FakherAlDeen/WebRTCApp/README.md

 # WebRTC video app and document sharing!

 This template should help get you started developing with Vue 3 in Vite.
-The dark mode is not implemented yet so make sure to make ur browser in the light mode! made by Fakher Al Deen!
+The dark mode is not implemented yet! and there's some responsive issues since the project was just a prof of concept. made by Fakher Al Deen!